Old Halesonians RFC

 Old Halesonians Rugby Football Club is an English rugby union team based in Hagley, Worcestershire.
-The club run three senior sides, a veterans team, a colts team and junior teams ranging from under-7s to under-17s.
+The club run three senior men’s sides, a women’s team, a veterans team, a colts team and junior teams ranging from under-7s to under-17s.
 The first XV currently plays in Regional 2 West Midlands, a sixth tier league in the English rugby union system, following their relegation from Regional 1 Midlands at the end of the 2023–24 season.